 “Duncan came last night I was verry glad for we did not here a word Since uncle was down there I was very uneasy about Mother that she would be Sick this Summer I hope she will get well now my patience was a most out till Duncan came I kept dreaming every Knight of father and Mother and the all of you.”

 Hugh named his new home and farm Ballachulish, after his hometown in Argyll, Scotland.
-In fact many Argyll families settled in North Carolina – McCalls, Stewarts, Calhouns and others – most of them becoming land and slaveholders.
+Duncan often spells the name of the farm “Ballacholish” and others spell it inconsistently in the Duncan McLaurin collection.
+In fact many Argyll families settled in North Carolina – McLaurins, McCalls, Stewarts, Calhouns and others – most of them becoming land and slaveholders.
 Many of them are buried in the old Stewartsville cemetery near Laurel Hill that survives today.
-Hugh’s home would pass from generation to generation, beginning with nephew Hugh McCall, to whom Duncan left all of his personal property upon his death in December of 1872.
+All of Hugh McLaurin’s children are buried at Stewartsville except Barbara and her South Carolina sister Sarah Douglas.
+Barbara’s oldest daughter, Catherine McKenzie rests there, probably near her McKenzie grandmother, though no headstone remains.
+The remaining portion of Hugh McLaurin’s property, upon which his first home was built would pass from generation to generation.
+Upon Duncan McLaurin’s death in December of 1872, nephew Hugh McCall would inherit the property.
+This included the house built in 1865 by Duncan.
 According to the record of Marguerite Whitfield, a McCall descendant, the property was still in the hands of the McCall family in 1977.
 A later descendant of the McCalls has photographs and remembers the house still standing in 1982.